roryshanshan/oilpress-website/docs/en/solutions/corn-germ.md

 If you are interested in corn germ pressing solutions, please contact our technical team:

-- 📞 **Hotline**: +86 19906365856
+- 📞 **Consultation Hotline**: +86 19906365856
 - 📧 **Email**: sales@oil-pressing-machine.com
-- 📍 **Address**: No. 5888, Yineng Street, Development Zone, Qingzhou City, Shandong Province, China
+- 📍 **Address**: No. 5888 Yineng Street, Development Zone, Qingzhou City, Weifang City, Shandong Province

-We provide free technical consultation, sample testing, and on-site inspection services to provide you with the most suitable corn germ pressing solutions.
+We provide free technical consultation, sample testing, and on-site inspection services to provide you with the most suitable corn germ pressing solution.